The media center is open to students from 9:00 AM until 3:00 PM

 We encourage students to read widely, choosing books that they are excited about.
 We are happy to provide guidance and assistance to every reader so they can find their next favorite book.

 The media center belongs to all of us.
 For that reason, we take care of and return books on time so that others in our reading community can enjoy them.
-If a book is lost or damaged beyond repair, we ask that, in line with GCPS policy, you help us replace it through a nominal fee.
+If a book is lost or damaged beyond repair, we ask that, in line with GCPS policy, you help us replace it for a nominal fee.
 Lost and damaged book fees can be paid through MyPaymentsPlus.